Social media - like / love / anxiety

 At this time of social distancing, isolation and other lockdown restrictions, there is no doubt that social media can be an invaluable tool for keeping you in touch with friends, loved ones, and the wider world.
 So while the content of this article is highlighting the negative impacts it can have on individuals, it is in no way suggesting that it is inherently bad.
 Just be mindful of how it makes you feel.
 If spending time on social media exacerbates your stress, anxiety, and uncertainty, take steps to limit your engagement.
 And always check reputable news sources before believing (or even sharing) any rumours about COVID-19 that may cause anxiety in yourself, or potentially others.

 What is clear, social media has become something which we have all relied upon to stay connected in arguably the most challenging time in a generation.
 While that is true, it can also be true that there are some significant drawbacks to its use, or overuse.
 And when it comes to social anxiety, it is perpetuating an overwhelming condition and nobody is winning in this situation.
 This isn’t a call to cut it out, it is a suggestion to consider what value it has for you, and utilise it for that reason.
 It just might make the difference.

-If you’d like to learn what living with social anxiety is like, to appreciate the challenges faced by others in greater detail, why not have a read of this article?
+If you’d like to appreciate the challenges faced by others in greater detail, why not read this previous article on what living with social anxiety is like?
 It takes a look at how social anxiety can impact sufferers in social situations, in a working environment and the possible effects on their relationships.